www.CuriousTaxonomy.net

 Arethusa (swamp pink) This orchid grows in aquatic environments in eastern North America.
 Named for a Greek nymph whom Artemis transformed into a spring so that she might not suffer the passions of a river god.

-Argonauta argo L. (paper nautilus) Named for Jason's ship and its crew.
+Argonauta argo Linnaeus (paper nautilus) Named for Jason's ship and its crew.

 Athene Boie, 1822 (burrowing owl) The owl was Athene's sacred bird.